Superpixel Semantics Representation and Pre-training for Vision-Language Task

 \IEEEPARstart{M}{ultimodal} tasks aim to enable computers with the ability to effectively and efficiently process multi-channel (visual and textual) signals, in order to learn the key concepts needed to better comprehend the world.
 Vision and language (VL), as important components of human perception, are currently popular research topics.
 Benefiting from the great success of self-supervised learning, vision and language pre-training (VLP) has become an increasingly central training paradigm in multimodal tasks.
 In recent years, VLP models have achieved state-of-the-art results in many VL downstream tasks, involving visual question answering (VQA) \cite{b1}, visual reasoning (VR) \cite{b2}, visual entailment (VE) \cite{b3}, and image-text retrieval \cite{b4}, etc.

-Visual representation is significant to improve the performance of multimodal methods.
+Efficient visual representation helps close the semantic gap between visual language modalities.
 Earlier VL methods heavily rely on a set of bounding boxes, most of which involve region supervision (e.g., object detection).
-However, these methods usually represent a portion of the image while ignoring significant visual semantics, such as the spatial relations between objects with overlap, shapes of objects, and scenes.
-To alleviate these issues, several methods \cite{b5}, \cite{b6} revisited grid features to represent visual information.
-Even though they achieve better efficiency, there is still a semantic gap in terms of visual understanding.
-Recently, VLP models have become increasingly popular and challenging, especially for large-scale learning in an end-to-end manner.
-Visual representations mainly can be divided into CNN-based grid features \cite{b7} and ViT-based patch features \cite{b8}.
-These works have made significant progress in overcoming the limitations of region-based image features.
-Nevertheless, some issues arise simultaneously.
+However, these methods usually represent a portion of the image while ignoring the coherence of semantic features, such as the spatial relations between objects with overlap, shapes of objects, and scenes.
+Recent methods have achieved successful scaling on VL tasks.
+These works revisit grid features \cite{b5}, \cite{b6}, \cite{b7} or divide image patches \cite{b8} to represent fine-grained visual information, and take an end-to-end manner to directly align the two modalities.
+Although they achieve better performance in overcoming the limitations of object detection.
+However, there is still a semantic gap in terms of visual understanding.
 On the one hand, pixels are vulnerable to noise and distortion, which complicates the task of extracting homogeneous regions from an image.
 On the other hand, image features at the pixel-level are more diverse and detailed than highly abstract and concise textual tokens.
 As a result, aligning VL information becomes a challenging task. \IEEEpubidadjcol